Conformal Uniformization of Domains Bounded by Quasitripods: Proofs of modulus estimates on circle domains, Proposition

 In particular, \eqref{afirst} holds.

 We now consider the second estimate in Proposition \ref{circlemodulus}, i.e.,

 Notice that the first claim in \eqref{nina2} does not depend on \eqref{second}, so by \eqref{afirst} and the proof given in Section \ref{sec:Simon} we already know that $\hat{f}(p_\ell)=q_\ell$ for every $\ell=1,2,\ldots$.
-In particular, generalized disks $q_\ell$ are pairwise disjoint.
+In particular, the generalized disks $q_\ell$ are pairwise disjoint.
+By our assumption and normalization \eqref{foto} we have